Decadent German Chocolate Cupcakes filled with a toasted coconut-pecan filling and finished with chocolate ganache buttercream.

 The History of German’s Sweet Chocolate

-In 1764, an American physician, Dr. James Baker, and Irish chocolatier John Hannon formed a company named Hannon’s Best Chocolate.
-Eventually, they developed bitter baking chocolate, leaving it to the cook to add sugar.
+In 1764, American physician Dr. James Baker and Irish chocolatier John Hannon formed a company named Hannon’s Best Chocolate.
+Eventually, they developed bitter baking chocolate, leaving it to the cook to add sugar as needed.
 Fourteen years later, Hannon disappeared at sea when he went to purchase cocoa beans in the West Indies.
 Baker then bought Hannon’s half of the company from Hannon’s widow and renamed it Baker’s Chocolate.

-Several years later, Baker’s grandson Walter Baker inherited the company and hired Englishman Samuel German to work there.
+Several years later, Baker’s grandson, Walter Baker, inherited the company and hired the Englishman Samuel German to work there.
 German created a much sweeter chocolate product to use for baking.
-It was tremendously popular and eventually became such a financial success that his last name was added to the Baker’s box, appearing as German’s Sweet Chocolate.
+It was tremendously popular and eventually became so financially successful that his last name was added to the Baker’s box, appearing as German’s Sweet Chocolate.

 German Chocolate Cake

 German’s Sweet Chocolate hit gold again when Mrs. Clay created the German Chocolate Cake recipe.
 It was so popular that it became synonymous with chocolate, coconut, and pecans.
-Since then, the cake version has spawned recipes for desserts such as cupcakes, brownies, cookies, layer bars, and blondies.
+Since then, the cake version has spawned recipes for various desserts, including cupcakes, brownies, cookies, layer bars, and blondies.

-There are many recipe versions for German chocolate cupcakes.
-This one has cream of coconut in the chocolate cake, toasted coconut and toasted pecans in the filling, and a chocolate ganache buttercream frosting.
+There are many variations of German chocolate cupcakes.
+This one has cream of coconut in the chocolate cake, toasted coconut, and toasted pecans in the filling, and a chocolate ganache buttercream frosting.

 How to Insert Filling into the Cupcakes